whitneylosinski/surfs_up/README.md

    ```
    ![active_stations](Results/active_stations.png)

-   The fourth deliverable was to find the lowest temperature recorded, higheste temperature recorded and the average temperature at the most active station.
+   The fourth deliverable was to find the lowest temperature recorded, highest temperature recorded and the average temperature at the most active station.
 This was done using the `fuc.min`, `func.max`, and `func.avg` SQLAlchemy functions.
 The query was written to return the minimum, maximum and average temperature observation (tobs) from the Measurement class and filter the data for only the 'USC00419281' station, which was found to be the most active.
 The results of the query below give the output [(54.0, 85.0, 71.66378066378067)] with the first number being the low, the second the high and the third the average temperature.
    ```py
    # Using the station id from the previous query, calculate the lowest temperature recorded,
    # highest temperature recorded, and average temperature most active station?